govekk/image-processing/episodes/07-thresholding.md

 the white background pixels by choosing `t=1.0`, but this would leave us with some background noise in the mask image.
-On the other hand, if we choose too low a value for the threshold, we could lose some of the shapes that are too bright.
+On the other hand, if we choose too low a value for the threshold, we could lose some of the staining that as too light.
 You can experiment with the threshold by re-running the above code lines with different values for `t`.
 In practice, it is a matter of domain knowledge and